auth0/express-openid-connect/API.md

 ### Request

 Every request object (typically named `req` in your route handler) is augmented with the following when the request is authenticated.
-If the request is not authenticated, `req.openid` is `undefined`.
+If the request is not authenticated, `req.openid` is `undefined` and `req.isAuthenticated()` returns `false`.

 - **`req.openid.user`** - Contains the user information returned from the authorization server.
-You can change what is provided here by using the `getUser` configuration key.
+You can change what is provided here by passing a function to the `getUser` configuration key.
-- **`req.openid.tokens`** - Is the [TokenSet](https://github.com/panva/node-openid-client/blob/master/docs/README.md#tokenset) instance obtained during login.
 - **`req.openid.client`** - Is the [OpenID Client](https://github.com/panva/node-openid-client/blob/master/docs/README.md#client) instance that can be used for additional OAuth2 and OpenID calls.
 See [the examples](EXAMPLES.md) for more information on how this is used.
 - **`req.isAuthenticated()`** - Returns true if the request is authenticated.
+- **`req.makeTokenSet()`** - Make a TokenSet object from a JSON representation of one.

 ### Response